jrshittu/meme_magic/README.md

 meme_download = None
 meme_image = None
 ```
-Step 5: Create a list of tuples called 'memes' containing the index and name of each meme template for use in the dropdown selector
+**Step 5**: Create a list of tuples called 'memes' containing the index and name of each meme template for use in the dropdown selector
 ```python
 memes = [(str(ctr), img['name']) for ctr, img in enumerate(images, start=1)]
 ```
-Step 6: Define a function called 'generate\_meme' that takes a 'state' object as an argument, which contains the user input for the meme template, top and bottom text.
+**Step 6**: Define a function called 'generate\_meme' that takes a 'state' object as an argument, which contains the user input for the meme template, top and bottom text.
 The function uses the Imgflip API to generate a meme using the provided inputs and stores the generated meme URL and image in the 'meme\_download' and 'meme\_image' variables respectively.
 ```python
 def generate_meme(state):
     top_text = state.top_text.strip()